Paenibacillus vortex

-Social Motility
+Social motility

 Paenibacillus vortex possesses advanced social motility employing cell-cell attractive and repulsive chemotactic signalling and physical links.
 When grown on soft surfaces (e.g. agar), the collective motility is reflected by the formation of foraging swarms that act as arms sent out in search of food.
 These swarms have an aversion to crossing each other’s trail and collectively change direction when food is sensed.
 The “swarming intelligence” P. vortex, is further marked by the fact that of the swarms can even split and reunite when detecting scattered patches of nutrients.

-Pattern Formation and Social Behaviors
+Pattern formation and social behaviors

 P. vortex is a social microorganism: when grown on under growth conditions that mimic natural environments such as hard surfaces it forms colonies of 109-1012 cells with remarkably complex and dynamic architectures (Figure 1).
 Being part of a large cooperative, the bacteria can better compete for food resources and be protected against antibacterial assaults.
 Under laboratory growth conditions, similar to other social bacteria, P. vortex colonies behave much like a multi-cellular organism, with cell differentiation and task distribution.
 P. vortex is marked by its ability to generate special aggregates of dense bacteria that are pushed forward by repulsive chemotactic signals sent from the cells at the back.
 These rotating aggregates termed vortices (Figure 2), pave the way for the colony to expand.
 The vortices serve as building blocks of colonies with special modular organization (Figure 1).
 Accomplishing such intricate cooperative ventures requires sophisticated cell-cell communication, including semantic and pragmatic aspects of linguistics.
 Communicating with each other using a variety of chemical signals, bacteria exchange information regarding population size, a myriad of individual environmental measurements at different locations, their internal states and their phenotypic and epigenetic adjustments.
 The bacteria collectively sense the environment and execute distributed information processing to glean and assess relevant information.
 The information is then used by the bacteria for reshaping the colony while redistributing tasks and cell epigenetic differentiations, for collective decision-making and for turning on and off defense and offense mechanisms needed to thrive in competitive environments, faculties that can be perceived as social intelligence of bacteria.